25 Things You Didn’t Know About Prince Philip

 He had a turbulent childhood

-In chin-up British fashion, the Queen and her husband aren’t very open about Prince Philip’s difficult early years.
+In chin-up British fashion, the Queen and her husband weren’t very open about Prince Philip’s difficult early years.
 When the Greek royal family was ousted, his family fled the country with baby Philip lodged in a fruit crate.
 After settling in exile in France, Philip’s family went through more changes: His older sisters married and moved away, his father left, and his mother, who suffered from mental illness, entered a psychiatric hospital.
 “My mother was ill, my sisters were married, my father was in the south of France—I just had to get on with it,” the BBC reports he said.
 Young Philip was shuttled off to boarding schools in England, Germany, and Scotland for the rest of his childhood.

 His relatives were Nazis